As accountants, you're used to working to external deadlines. Lots of these depend on the client e.g. accounts filing deadline and corporation tax...

 In their own words, Zapier is “easy automation for busy people”.

 It allows you to integrate apps together that you otherwise wouldn’t be able to.
 Using Zapier, you can pass data from one app to another or from one app to multiple other apps by setting up simple workflows.

 As of right now (Feb 20), Zapier connects with over 2000 popular apps used by accountants and business owners, including Xero, Quickbooks, Slack, Google Sheets/Docs, Calendly, Outlook and you guessed it… Pixie!

 Inside Zapier, the workflows are called “Zaps”.
-And the great thing is, setting up these zaps is really straight forward, even for the technophobes out there.
+And the great thing is that setting up these zaps is straightforward, even for the technophobes out there.

 Our goal is that by the end of this guide, you’ll have all the knowledge and skills to start playing around in Zapier and setting up your first zaps.

 Please note - Zapier can get quite advanced, but it doesn’t have to.
 If you’re already familiar with how Zapier works, then this article might not be for you.
 This is a beginner's guide.
 We’re going to release an advanced guide at some point in the very near future!

 Why should you use Zapier in your accounting firm?

 Zapier can have a number of benefits for your firm, especially around streamlining processes and improving efficiency.